 A mortgage originally (and primarily) designed to help first-time homebuyers get their home, FHA loans also cater to people with less-than-perfect credit.
 Nowadays, the FHA loan program has appealed to people in all types of circumstances.

 FHA Loan Highlights in 2018

-When you take out an FHA loan, the advantages include lower down payment (sometimes) than Conventional loans, sometimes lower mortgage insurance costs than conventional loans and generally more flexible underwriting guidelines.
-The disadvantages include paying mortgage insurance (both up front – called UFMIP- as well as monthly – called MIP), varying loan limits and not all lenders will offer FHA loans.
+When you take out an FHA loan, you are in for these perks: (i) down payment lower than on conventional loans, (ii) lower mortgage insurance costs (sometimes) and generally more flexible underwriting guidelines.
+Disadvantages to look out for are (i) mortgage insurance (both upfront – called UFMIP- and annual collected every month – called MIP), (ii) lower loan limits, and (iii) not all lenders are approved to offer FHA loans.

 - Rehab loans available (FHA 203k) for fixer-uppers

 - FHA streamline program for easy FHA-to-FHA loan refinance when rates fall

 Even with the FHA loan’s low minimum down payment requirement, many families still struggle to come up with 3.5% of the purchase price.
 According to FHA guidelines, certain down payment assistance programs are allowed – check with your loan officer on which programs are applicable to you.
 Down payment assistance programs have separate qualifying criteria based on area, income, and other eligibility requirements.

 HUD, which promotes homeownership through FHA, offers some resources to those people who are interested in learning more about the process of buying a home.
 These resources include but are not limited to: